 The Biomedical Engineering curriculum at Stevenson University prepares students to solve important human health-related scientific problems through the application of engineering principles, ideas, methods, and inventions.
 The program emphasizes critical and creative thinking in addition to technical skills and knowledge and provides students with opportunities to apply these skills and knowledge to the solution of real world problems.
 A strong foundation in basic sciences and math, including biology, chemistry, physics, and data analysis, coupled with specific biomedical engineering coursework provides students with a broad interdisciplinary background for careers in a wide variety of fields including biomechanics, biotechnology, rehabilitation, medicine and more.

-Please note: Stevenson will accept traditional undergraduate students into this program beginning Fall 2020.
+Please note: Pending MHEC approval of the program, Stevenson will accept undergraduate students into Biomedical Engineering beginning Fall 2020.

 Bachelor of Science

 Why Study Biomedical Engineering?

 The biomedical engineering field has grown swiftly in recent years, fueled by breakthroughs in medical research and engineering technologies.
 Biomedical engineering is now clearly recognized as an integral part of the nation's and the world's efforts to deliver more effective and efficient medical care.
 In addition to science and engineering coursework that emphasizes teamwork and problem-solving, students in Stevenson’s program will be immersed in the professional setting and gain practical experience through a required internship and a capstone experience that is tailored to their career interests.
 As a result, students in biomedical engineering will be prepared to play a key role in the research, design, and development of innovations in biomedical procedures and devices.
 Graduates will also be well-positioned to pursue continuing education in the health professions or graduate studies in engineering or science.

 Upon completion of the degree in Biomedical Engineering, graduates will be able to: